Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Introduction

 Our starting point is the set of EXIT functions, a familiar tool in the setting of iterative systems.
-We also use a type of potential function for the underlying component system.
+We also use a type of potential function but ours applies to the underlying component system.
 Unlike the works mentioned above we retain the symmetry of the iterative system rather than collapsing one of the equations.
-In addition, the form of the potential function used is such that each step of the iteration minimizes the potential function for the variable being updated.
+The form of the potential function is such that each step of the uncoupled DE iteration minimizes the potential function over the variable being updated.
 The potential function can be lifted to the spatially coupled system but that is not the approach we take in this paper.
-We consider the spatially coupled system of infinite extent and analize solutions.
-Spatial fixed point solutions that interpolate between fixed points of the component system are of particular importance.
-We show that the evaluation of the potential function of the component system at points determined by the spatial fixed point can be expressed in terms an integral accross space of the fixed point.
-Surprisingly, the underlying potential can be expressed using the spatial fixed point solution in a way that uses the portion of the solution local to the evaluation points.
-This basic result yields structural information on the fixed point solution.
-This result is used as a foundation to characterize and construct wave-like solutions for spatially coupled systems.
+Rather, we find an intimate connection between spatial fixed points of the coupled system and the potential of the underlying component system.
+Spatial fixed point solutions that interpolate between fixed points of the component system are of particular importance in our analysis.
+Surprisingly, if we take as arguments of the component potential function values appropriately sampled from the spatial fixed point then the component potential function value is determined by a portion of the spatial fixed point solution that is local to the evaluation points.
+This basic result yields structural information on the structure of interpolating fixed point solutions and it is used as a foundation to characterize and construct wave-like solutions for spatially coupled systems.
 Perhaps one of the strong points of the current paper is that it gives a fairly detailed and complete picture of the system behavior.
 I.e., we not only characterize the threshold(s) but we also are able to characterize {\em how} the system converges to the various FPs (these are the wave solutions) and {\em how fast} it does so.